migs/terraform-gcp-bosh/README.md

 ## High Availability

-By passing the `ha` variable as `true`, 3 NAT gateways will be created instead of 1
+By passing the `ha` variable as `true`, 3 NAT Gateways will be created instead of 1

 ## Variables